Access

 Accessible Toilets and Changing Facilities

-Gender neutral wheelchair-accessible toilets and baby changing facilities are located across the festival site and in partner institutions.
+Gender neutral wheelchair-accessible toilets and baby changing facilities will be located across the festival site and in partner institutions.

 Changing Places Toilet

 Changing Places facilities provide sanitary accommodation for people who require use of a hoist.
-The nearest facilities are on:
+Access to these facilities will be available at the 2026 Festival, please check back nearer the time to see the exact location.

 Gender neutral toilets

-All portaloo toilets and accessible toilets are gender neutral.
+All portable toilets and accessible toilets are gender neutral.

 Indoor accessible toilets